 Media, innovation and social responsibility

-Foreign reporting in practice
+Foreign reporting in practice (not given in the academic year 2022-23)

 The Politics of Communication module in the Master's program addresses key political and cultural topics as well as developments in the rapidly changing field of media and communication.
 Themes covered include old and new forms of deception and propaganda, methods and theories of persuasion, questions of mediated listening and representation, and political developments in online communication.